lxrocks/fronius/README.md

 Use at your own risk - some of the code may save you some typing :)

+### collector.py

+Collect data from the fronius Symo and log to sqlite database

+Assumes you have host 'fronius'  your /etc/hosts file.

+Creates a sqlite db called fronius.sqlite with two tables called _Site_ and _Inverters_

+Queries the Inverter every 5 seconds.

 ### Todo
 1. Test and cleanup function options
 2. Build option to return json or csv data